aminrafiei/php-framework/README.md

 When you call Controller that has dependency, framework automatically inject a instance of that Class/Interface .
 <br>
-<strong>if you inject interface you must specify which implemention of that interface should bind in bootstarp.php!</strong>
+<strong>if you inject interface you must specify which implementation of that interface should bind in bootstarp.php!</strong>
 ```php
 /**
  * Class bootstrap